Last Updated on September 3, 2020 by Anisa

 - During the summer, you can go inside Buckingham Palace and see the State Rooms.

 - If the weather is bad, there are plenty of excellent museums.
-In addition to the British Museum, I love the Tate Modern, National Gallery, and the Natural History Museum.
+In addition to the British Museum, I love the Tate Modern, National Gallery, the London Transport Museum, and the Natural History Museum.

 - If you are looking for something different to do in London consider taking a Harry Potter or Street Art Tour.
 I also love the Greenwich area.
 You can go to the Royal Observatory where the Prime Meridian is located, visit the Queen’s House, or even climb over The O2 Arena.